Hexcede/Roblox-Wrapper/README.md

-All important items for the Roblox-Wrapper are under the Wrapper folder.

 ## What is this?
 Roblox Wrapper is a tool which wraps Roblox installations and prevents them from being removed.
 It also allows you to see the arguments Roblox is ran with and even modify them!